kennethugo/PEFT-LoRA_Fine-tuning/README.md

 https://colab.research.google.com/drive/1YRQlMInx7nfsf2qsBLDw9lx33a7FetnB#scrollTo=Zipuq1NHtqDq
 3. Codes and comments are available to explain the different steps:

-* Setting up Kernel, Load Required Dependencies, Dataset and LLM
+* 1- Set up Kernel, Load Required Dependencies, Dataset and LLM

-* Importing packages
-* Downloading dataset
-* Creating and splitting the dataset
-* Calculating class weights
-* Data Preprocessing and Augmentation
-* Metrics
-* Model Building
-* Model training
-* Fine tuning
-* Evaluation and validation tests
-* Inference
-* 1- Set up Kernel, Load Required Dependencies, Dataset and LLM ** 1.1 - Set up Kernel and Required Dependencies
+       1.1 - Set up Kernel and Required Dependencies

-      **1.2 - Load Dataset and LLM
+       1.2 - Load Dataset and LLM

-      1.3 - Test the Model with Zero Shot Inferencing 2 - Perform Full Fine-Tuning
+       1.3 - Test the Model with Zero Shot Inferencing

+* 2 - Perform Full Fine-Tuning

-* 2.1 - Preprocess the Dialog-Summary Dataset
+       2.1 - Preprocess the Dialog-Summary Dataset

-      2.2 - Fine-Tune the Model with the Preprocessed Dataset 2.3 - Evaluate the Model Qualitatively (Human Evaluation) 2.4 - Evaluate the Model Quantitatively (with ROUGE Metric)
+       2.2 - Fine-Tune the Model with the Preprocessed Dataset

+       2.3 - Evaluate the Model Qualitatively (Human Evaluation)

+       2.4 - Evaluate the Model Quantitatively (with ROUGE Metric)

 * 3 - Perform Parameter Efficient Fine-Tuning (PEFT)
       3.1 - Setup the PEFT/LoRA model for Fine-Tuning

       3.2 - Train PEFT Adapter

-      3.3 - Evaluate the Model Qualitatively (Human Evaluation) 3.4 - Evaluate the Model Quantitatively (with ROUGE Metric)
+      3.3 - Evaluate the Model Qualitatively (Human Evaluation)

+      3.4 - Evaluate the Model Quantitatively (with ROUGE Metric)

 ## Methodology and Results
 ### Dataset

-The Road and Field Binary Classification Project involve the categorization of images into two classes: roads and fields.
-The dataset used for this project consists of a diverse collection of road and field images provided by Trimble / Bilberry.
-The dataset show 45 images of fields and 108 images of road.
+The dataset used for this proj ect is DialogSum from HuggingFace.
+DialogSum is a large-scale dialogue summarization dataset, consisting of 13,460 (Plus 100 holdout data for topic generation) dialogues with corresponding manually labeled summaries and topics.
+The language is english.
+DialogSum is a large-scale dialogue summarization dataset, consisting of 13,460 dialogues (+1000 tests) split into train (12460), testb(1500) and validation (500).
+Data field include;
+*dialogue: text of dialogue.
+*summary: human written summary of the dialogue.
+*topic: human written topic/one liner of the dialogue.
+*id: unique file id of an example.

 ### Data Preprocessing